johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 There are three different tools and techniques to gather information, keep it up to date and help you tell a story to the right people in the right way:

-- **ArchiMate** for data that changes rarely centered around the business
+- **Archi - ArchiMate modelling language** for data that changes rarely centered around the business
 - **Mermaid** for data that belongs in the teams and is owned by them
-- **Structurizr** for data that is owned by the technical persons in teams
+- **Structurizr - C4 Model** for data that is owned by the technical persons in teams

-## ArchiMate modelling
+## ArchiMate modelling language

 > The ArchiMate® modelling language is an open and independent Enterprise Architecture standard that supports the description, analysis and visualisation of architecture within and across business domains.
 ArchiMate is one of the open standards hosted by The Open Group® and is fully aligned with TOGAF®.
 ArchiMate aids stakeholders in assessing the impact of design choices and changes.